richard-s-morgan/grafana-breadcrumb-panel/README.md

 Copy the contents of ``dist`` folder to ``plugins/breadcrumb`` folder so Grafana will find the plugin and it can be used in Grafana dashboards.

 ### Navigating out of iFrame
 Pulssi uses Grafana inside iFrame.
-Sending links from Grafana window to parent window can be achieved by creating absolute Grafana link which has no domain but only query with target and params. e.g.
+Sending links from Grafana window to parent window can be achieved by creating a Grafana dashboard link to current dashboard and setting query to contain target and params. e.g. Set query to
 ```
-?target=logs&params=streams
+target=logs&params=streams
 ```
 So e.g. if parent domain is ``https://demo.pulssi.digia.com`` this will tell parent window to navigate to
 ```